Portrait of Dr. Mohammad Yousof Asefi, painted by Hanif Shabgard

 The Revelation and International Fame

 After the Taliban were driven from Kabul in late 2001, Asefi spent seven months carefully removing the watercolor from every canvas he had altered, revealing the original figures beneath.
 In December 2001, a fellow member of the Artists' Union organized a press event at the National Gallery.
 Twenty-five international media organizations attended as Asefi demonstrated his technique: a wet sponge moved slowly across a canvas, and a girl holding a basket of flowers emerged from beneath the paint.
 The story spread around the world overnight.
 In February 2002, Hamid Karzai, then head of the interim government, attended the formal reopening of the National Gallery and watched Asefi repeat the demonstration.
-In the years that followed, he was interviewed by The New York Times, The Washington Post, The Guardian, and dozens of other outlets.
-In 2003, National Geographic filmed a documentary — "Lost Treasures of Afghanistan" — and nominated him for an international award.
+In the years that followed, he was interviewed by The New York Times, The Washington Post, Radio Free Europe, Voice of America, and dozens of other outlets.
+In 2004, National Geographic filmed a documentary — "Lost Treasures of Afghanistan" — and nominated him for an international award.
 In 2005, the U.S. National Endowment for the Humanities awarded him a commendation for his efforts to protect Afghan culture.
-He met U.S. Ambassador Ryan Crocker in 2002, and later former Ambassador Ronald E. Neumann sought him out after seeing one of his paintings in President Karzai's office.
+In early 2002, Ryan C. Crocker — the American diplomat who had just reopened the U.S. Embassy in Kabul — visited the National Gallery, where Asefi unveiled a concealed painting before him; later, former Ambassador Ronald E. Neumann sought him out after seeing one of his paintings in President Karzai's office.
 Foreign Minister Dr. Abdullah Abdullah commissioned him to redecorate the Foreign Ministry.
 President Karzai asked him to redecorate the presidential palace and the Marmarin Palace.
 A room in the National Gallery was named after him.

 The Revelation and International Fame - Image 1